snieda/tsl2nano/tsl2.nano.autotest/readme.md

 ## Problems and Solutions

-In different environment, there may be problems.
+In different environments, there may be problems.
 We try to solve some of them:

 * **java.lang.ClassNotFoundException: org.junit.runner.manipulation.Filter**
 	* -> Did you store you file really in the src/test/java path (perhaps you put it into main?)